Quick Start - Understanding Your First Event in 5 Minutes¶

 3. Stop Loss Planning

-- Common stop for longs: Below the TD/IGN candle low
+- Common stop for bullish setups: Below the TD/IGN candle low

-- Trading without predetermined stops is generally considered high-risk
+- Operating without predetermined stops is generally considered high-risk

 4. Timeframe Selection

-- Daily chart typically shows cleaner signals with less noise
+- Daily chart typically shows cleaner events with less noise

-- Many traders start with higher timeframes, then progress to lower ones
+- Many users start with higher timeframes, then progress to lower ones

 5. Single Market Focus